chris-king1/resume/docs/recommendations.md

 and processes very quickly.

 A good team member and an excellent person to be with.
 He can build rapport and work with anyone across the globe.
 Working with him has been a very good experience.
-I wish him all the best for his future endeavors

 ## <a href="https://www.linkedin.com/in/johanna-hislop-076b9b7" target="_blank">Johanna Hislop</a> \(April 15, 2023)
 *Senior Software Engineer at IBM*